top of page

 • Border security, energy, and healthcare provisions

-According to the Tax Foundation, the bill is projected to increase long-run GDP by 0.8% but reduce federal tax revenue by $4.0 trillion from 2025 to 2034, potentially adding $2.4 to $3.3 trillion to the federal deficit, per CBO estimates.
+According to the Tax Foundation, the bill is projected to increase long-run GDP by 0.8%.
+However, it may reduce federal tax revenue by $4.0 trillion from 2025 to 2034.
+This could potentially add $2.4 to $3.3 trillion to the federal deficit, according to CBO estimates.

 Key Provisions of the OBBBA

-Makes permanent the TCJA’s lower personal income tax rates, doubled standard deduction, and increased child tax credit (with a temporary boost to $2,500 through 2028).
+The OBBBA makes permanent the TCJA’s lower personal income tax rates, doubled standard deduction, and increased child tax credit.
+The child tax credit will receive a temporary boost to $2,500 through 2028.

-Introduces above-the-line deductions for tipped income and overtime pay, fulfilling Trump’s campaign promises to support service workers.
+This provision introduces above-the-line deductions for tipped income and overtime pay.
+It fulfills Trump’s campaign promises to support service workers.

-Restores 100% bonus depreciation, expands the Section 179 expensing cap to $2.5 million, and reinstates immediate expensing for domestic R&D.
+The OBBBA restores 100% bonus depreciation.
+It also expands the Section 179 expensing cap to $2.5 million and reinstates immediate expensing for domestic R&D.

-Reestablishes Opportunity Zones (2027–2033), focusing on rural areas with enhanced tax benefits.
+The OBBBA reestablishes Opportunity Zones from 2027 to 2033, focusing on rural areas with enhanced tax benefits.

 Spotlight: Excess Business Losses, Affordable Housing, and Accelerated Depreciation